Nougat de Montélimar Sampling - Review on assorted French flavours (Coffee, Pistachio, Orange, Raspberry, Lemon and Cranberry)

 Brand: Les Ruches Montiliennes - Nougat de MontélimarBrand: Le Val Roubion SasBrand: Suprem' Nougat G. Savin

-First off, I was kinda disappointed when I saw the ingredients list.
-All of them used vegetable oil, one of which was explicitly palm oil. -_-;; So much for high quality European candies.
+First off, I was somewhat disappointed when I saw the ingredients list.
+All of them used vegetable oil, one of which was explicitly palm oil.
+So much for high quality European candies.
 (But well, they did have almond, honey and of course the signature egg white.)
 With that preemption, let's move on.

 These were the two original flavour nougats, the left one corresponding to the left bag above, and the right one to the middle bag above, which was individually wrapped in paper.
 They both had subtle differences.